JacquesJacob/unix-inventory-html/README.md

 # unix-inventory-html

-Unix Inventory HTML tool for Solaris and Linux environments.
+Unix Inventory HTML tool for Solaris and Linux environments using the CFG2HTML tool.

 How to: